standardhealth/fsh-ae/input/pagecontent/implementation.md

 ### Implementation Notes

 This page contains miscellaneous information on modeling and FHIR implementation.
-The content is primarily directed at informaticists and implementers of CTCAE and CDISC adverse events.
+The content is primarily directed at informaticists and implementers of the following adverse reporting methods:
+* CTEP CDUS
+* CTEP AdEERS
+* CDISC adverse event reporting in CDASH and SDTM.

 The following topics are addressed:

 * [Understanding this Guide](#understanding-this-guide)
 * [Adverse Event](#Adverse-Event)